Weekend in Porto

 Once you've crossed the bridge make your way to Mosteiro de Serra do Pilar.
 Perched on the hilltop, overlooking Vila Nova de Gaia, the monastery enjoys a Unesco Heritage status.

-Vila Nova de Gaia is home to countless port wine lodges and your time in the city would`t be complete without visiting one of them.
+Vila Nova de Gaia is home to countless port wine lodges and your 48 hours in Porto would`t be complete without visiting one of them.
 From the river you can easily find one of the well established cellars.
 Most of them offer a 30-50mins tour in their cellars with a port tasting at the end.
 If you don`t want to do the full tour most of the lodges offer tasting only.

 After visiting a lodge stroll back to the river and walk across the bridge, this time on the lower deck.
 Continue on Cais de Riberia and then make your way to Palacio de Bolsa.
 You can join a guided 45 minutes tour of the former stock exchange.
 After the tour go and see Igreja de São Francisco next door.